This is based on opinion. Please don't list it on a work's trope example list.

 in the GBA release you're forced to watch the intro everytime you start a new file, whereas in the original SNES version it only came up as long as you didn't press start on the title screen.

-The many thieves lurking in both the Lost Woods of the Light World and the Skeleton Forest of the Dark World.
-They follow you constantly (unless you fake them out and leave them obstructed by a tree stump of whatever), if you do encounter them directly, they bump into you without warning and make off with your hard-earned goodies(!) like rupees and bombs before you can even grab them back for yourself, you CANNOT kill them or even wound them, and both versions by themselves are pretty creepy in their own right.
+The many thieves lurking in both the Lost Woods of the Light World and the Village of Outcasts of the Dark World.
+They follow you constantly (unless you fake them out and leave them obstructed by a tree stump of whatever), if you do encounter them directly, they bump into you without warning and make off with your hard-earned goodies(!) like rupees and bombs before you can even grab them back for yourself, and both versions by themselves are pretty creepy in their own right.
 Since animals replace people in the latter, when you first see it, you think nothing of a random fox until it approaches you and the former has a permanent scowl on his face and has white triangles where his eyes should be.
-Yikes.
+The worst part is that they're the only enemies in the game that you CANNOT kill.
+No matter how many times you slash them, shoot them, bomb them, or even blast them with magic.

 If you exploit some glitches to battle and defeat Agahnim early in the game before you get the Magic Mirror or Moon Pearl (as mentioned under Unwinnable by Insanity), you get transported into the Dark World, where you get transformed into Bunny Link and can do absolutely nothing beyond wandering around helplessly until you eventually get killed.
 In addition to being a scary enough concept in itself — not helped by the somber "Bunny Link" theme playing as he gets pelted by spears and bombs from the assorted enemies — the horror of the situation is turned Up to Eleven when you realize this was the fate of everyone who wandered into a magical transporter or got zapped into the Dark World by Agahnim.

-A bit Fridge Horror: Aghahim turns Hyrule Castle into one of these transporters, meaning anyone so much as visiting it got subjected to the same horrible fate.
+A bit Fridge Horror: Agahnim turns Hyrule Castle into one of these transporters, meaning anyone so much as visiting it got subjected to the same horrible fate.

 This is the first game in the series where Ganon has the entire Triforce.